SonarSource/sonar-java/README.md

 ### Known problems

-* Sonar does not work on JDK8 (fails on 'configure widgets') something with Ruby
+* SonarQube does not run on JDK8 (fails on 'configure widgets'), it's something to do with (j)Ruby.

-* Sonar update center overwrites our custom built plugins
+* Sonar "update center" overwrites our custom built plugins (maybe setting plugin versions differently would help?).

 --> disable in config.

-* Plugins are bundled:
+* Old plugins are bundled:

 ~~~
 [root@lobot plugins]# ll /home/sonar/sonar/lib/bundled-plugins